~“Nikkei” in Palau~ Interview Series: Vol. 9 Ms. Humiko Kingzio

 2024/2/6

-Ms. Kingzio have always been interested in mathematics which helped her find her passion for business.
-She learned about business through her experience working at Duty Free Shop in Saipan and Palau and also during her trip to visit her three siblings in Okinawa in 1969.
-They took her to visit agriculture related businesses such as a piggery, chicken farm, sugar cane plantation and a shop that makes charcoal.
-She still remembers her tour to Gyokusendo in Okinawa.
+Ms. Kingzio has always been interested in mathematics which helped her find her passion for business.
+She learned about business through her experience working at Duty Free Shop in Saipan and Palau and also during her 1969 trip to visit her three siblings in Okinawa.
+She visited agriculture related businesses such as a piggery, chicken farm, sugar cane plantation and a shop that makes charcoal.
+She still remembers her tour to Gyokusendo, a limestone cave in Okinawa.

-Ms. Kingzio:s first business was called Koko Inn and it was located at the T-dock area from 1960 to 1988.
-She already had a family to look after while running her business at that time but that didn’t discourage her from pursuing her education at Palau’s only college known as Micronesian Occupational College (MOC) back then.
-She was one of the first students when she enrolled in 1970 at MOC which is now called Palau Community College (PCC).
+Ms. Kingzio's first business was called Koko Inn that was located at the T-dock area in Koror from 1960 to 1988.
+She already had a family to look after while running her business at that time but that didn’t discourage her from pursuing her education at Palau’s only college known as Micronesian Occupational College (MOC) at the time.
+She was one of the first students to enroll in 1970 at MOC, now called Palau Community College (PCC).
 She excelled in her studies on culinary arts and hotel management and graduated in 1972.

-In 1988 when Ms. Kingzio decided to close Koko Inn, she partnered with a Japanese businessman and set off in a new business venture in the tourism industry.
-She made hotel and tour arrangements for Japanese tourists and also enjoyed being a tour guide using her Japanese language skills which she learned from her father and also from the Japanese schools that she attended.
-She also organized tours for her classmates from Japanese “Kokumin kogako” and “Shimizu Kokumin gakko”.
+In 1988, Ms. Kingzio decided to close Koko Inn and partnered with a Japanese businessman to start a new business venture in the tourism industry.
+She made hotel and tour arrangements for Japanese tourists and also worked as a tour guide.
+Her Japanese language skills which she learned from her father and also from the Japanese schools contributed to the success of her tourism business.
+Her customers from Japan included her classmates from the Japanese “Kokumin kogako” and “Shimizu Kokumin gakko”.
 In 1993, Ms. Kingzio decided to build the second floor of her house in Medalaii and opened an eleven-room motel which still exists today.
-Many Japanese professors, researchers and university students from Japan would stay with her or make time to interview her about her experience during the Japanese time before WWII and about Palau’s history and culture.
+Many Japanese professors, researchers and university students from Japan would stay with her or make time to interview her about her experience during the Japanese administration and about Palau’s history and culture.

 With the year 2024 marking the 30th anniversary of diplomatic relations between Japan and Palau, Ms. Kingzio hopes that more Japanese people will come to Palau and do business to help develop Palau’s economy.